 Eastern Purple Coneflower

-Plants of the World Online by Kew lists nine species in the Echinacea genus (as of 10-19-21 when this page was last updated).
-It is a member of the plant family Asteraceae with 1,677 genera.
+As of 12-22-21 when this page was last updated, Plants of the World Online by Kew lists nine species in the Echinacea genus.
+It is a member of the plant family Asteraceae with 1,678 genera.
 Those numbers could change as updates are made on POWO.
 The number of genera in the family fluctuates quite often.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.